-Do you have any further questions about visiting the Acropolis, or planning a trip to Greece in general?
-I have been living in Athens for the past three years and have gotten to know the city pretty well during that time.
+Do you have any further questions about visiting the Acropolis of Athens, or planning a trip to Greece in general?
+I have been living in Athens for the past 4.5 years and have gotten to know the city pretty well during that time.

 I have visited the Acropolis four times at this point, after being forced against my will (I jest) to play Tour Guide to visiting friends and family members.